Kamal Merchant

 Kamal Merchant (born 2 December 1956) is a former Pakistani domestic cricketer, coach and umpire.
 In 2021, he was granted Irish citizenship.

 Playing career

-Merchant played in 95 first class games in his career from 1974–1998.
+Merchant played in 95 first class games in his career from 1974 to 1998.
 He scored 2927 runs at an average of 27.10 with 12 50s and 1 hundred.
 Merchant was far more successful as a bowler where he took 118 wickets at an average of 23.80 and an economy rate of 2.17 with his best figures being 6/69.

 Coaching career

 While playing domestic cricket in Pakistan, Merchant also played in the Northern Cricket Union of Ireland for nine years from 1984.
 After retiring, Merchant went back to Ireland and started coaching youth teams.
 Future Ireland international Harry Tector, credited Merchant with helping him in his development.
 In 2013, Merchant's work was acknowledged with him being nominated for coach of the year.